CANOE SLALOM

 McLaren Falls Park

-• Thirty minutes’ drive out of Tauranga City is McLaren Falls Park, 190 hectares of pastoral and horticultural parkland set alongside Lake McLaren.
+McLaren Falls Park is located approximately 30 minutes from Tauranga City and spans 190 hectares of pastoral and horticultural parkland alongside Lake McLaren.

-• Around 300 sheep roam through the grassed areas so dogs are not permitted within McLaren Falls Park.
-Dogs are also not permitted to be left unattended in vehicles.
+Around 300 sheep roam freely throughout the park, so dogs are not permitted anywhere within McLaren Falls Park.
+Dogs must also not be left unattended in vehicles.

 RULES